Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: 3 Results and discussion

 We attribute this to the transient suppression of the electronic renormalization.
-The dense photoexcited $e$-$h$ plasma efficiently screens the Coulomb interactions and the specific susceptibility peak that drives the CDW instability.
+The dense photoexcited $e$-$h$ plasma efficiently screens Coulomb interactions and weakens the susceptibility enhancement responsible for the Peierls-like instability.
 With this electronic ``drag" removed, the effective lattice potential steepens, and the phonon frequency blueshifts toward the stiffer value of the unrenormalized state.
 This process is not merely a ``decoupling" \cite{KIshioka2008} but a transient removal of the Peierls driving force.
 The fact that this hardening occurs on a sub-picosecond timescale (as shown by STFT analysis in section \blue{II} in Supplementary Materials \cite{SUPPM}) confirms that the electronic glue holding the CDW distortion is quenched faster than the lattice can thermally relax, effectively snapping the lattice potential back to its metallic stiffness.
-Furthermore, this observation aligns with Tr-ARPES and ultrafast electron diffraction measurements on 1$T$-TiSe$_2$, which indicate a photoinduced ultrafast structural phase transition and a transient metastable metallic state \cite{SFDuan2023}.
-These combined insights provide compelling evidence that strong ultrafast photoexcitations can not only completely quench the CDW order on a short timescale, but also induce a transition to a distinct metastable state, even when the lattice temperature remains well below $T_{\rm CDW}$.
+This interpretation is consistent with time-resolved ARPES and ultrafast electron diffraction studies \cite{SFDuan2021, SFDuan2023}, which have reported photoinduced suppression of CDW order and the emergence of a long-lived non-equilibrium metallic-like state in 1$T$-TiSe$_2$ under comparable excitation conditions.
+Within this framework, the present optical results provide complementary information by directly tracking the transient reconstruction of the lattice potential through the CDW amplitude mode.